atbcb/usab-uswds/_ada-guides/chapter-6-saunas.md

 ![Elevated perspective view of entrance to sauna with door ajar and scooter parked to the left of the door outside of the required maneuvering space.]({{ site.baseurl }}{{ page.image-directory }}chapter6/saunas/outside_sauna.png)

-Recommendation: Some users may leave their mobility device outside the sauna or steam room.
-Where possible, space should be available outside saunas or steam rooms and near the entrance (but outside the door maneuvering clearance) for mobility devices.
+{% include recommendation.html text="Some users may leave their mobility device outside the sauna or steam room.
+Where possible, space should be available outside saunas or steam rooms and near the entrance (but outside the door maneuvering clearance) for mobility devices." %}

 ### Common Questions